Storidge/cio-faq/integrations.md

 There is a [github repo with Packer templates](https://github.com/Storidge/packer-cio) for generating AWS AMIs and DigitalOcean snapshot images.
 This uses the Community Edition of the Storidge CIO software.

-Step through the [guide](https://docs.storidge.com/integrations/packer.html) for an example of building an AWS AMI with Packer and Storidge.
+Step through the [Packer guide](https://docs.storidge.com/integrations/packer.html) for an example of building an AWS AMI with Packer and Storidge.

 ### How is Portainer integrated with Storidge?